g-but/botsmann/README.md

 ## Home Screen & Navigation

 The landing page is modular, composed of a hero, featured bots, and a collaboration form.
-Navigation uses a hover-enabled mega menu on desktop and a slide-in panel on mobile.
+Navigation now mirrors the elegant dropdown experience of [Medusa](https://medusajs.com/).
+A full-width mega menu opens on hover with concise descriptions, while mobile users get a smooth slide-in panel.

 ## Architecture